 Chairman, Dr. Paul Golby said:

-- The accounts of NATS Holdings Limited and its subsidiaries were approved by the Board on 20 June 2016 and are subject to formal adoption by shareholders at the Annual General Meeting to be held on 28 July 2016.
+- The accounts of NATS Holdings Limited and its subsidiaries were approved by the Board on 29 June 2023 and are available from nats.aero/news/annual-report-accounts-2023.
 NATS Holdings Limited is the parent company of the NATS group.

 - NATS Holdings Limited operates through a Private Public Partnership (PPP) and is owned by the UK Government (48.9%); The Airline Group Limited (41.9%); LHR Airports Limited (4.2%) and the NATS Employee Share Trust Limited (5.0%).
-The Airline Group is a consortium including British Airways plc, Monarch Airlines Retirement Benefit Plan Limited, easyJet Airline Company Limited and USS Sherwood Limited.
-Nominal shareholdings in The Airline Group are retained by Deutsche Lufthansa AG, Thomson Airways Limited, Thomas Cook Airline Limited and Virgin Atlantic Airways Limited.
+The Airline Group is a consortium including British Airways plc, the Pension Protection Fund, easyJet Airline Company Limited and USS Sherwood Limited.
+Nominal shareholdings in The Airline Group are retained by Alix Partners, Deutsche Lufthansa AG, TUI Airways Limited and Virgin Atlantic Airways Limited.

-- NATS (En Route) plc (NERL) is the core of NATS’ operations and accounts for more than 75% of the NATS group’s revenue.
+- NATS (En Route) plc (NERL) is the core of NATS’ operations and accounts for more than 80% of the NATS group’s revenue.
 It is the sole provider of air traffic control services for aircraft flying en route in UK airspace and the eastern part of the North Atlantic.
 It provides approach services to aircraft arriving at or departing from the major airports around London and air traffic control services to helicopters operating in the North Sea.
 NERL also has a long-term agreement to provide the military with engineering, surveillance and communications services.
-It is economically regulated by the Civil Aviation Authority (CAA) within the framework of the European Commission (EC) Single European Sky (SES) and operates under licence from the Secretary of State for Transport.
-It operates from two air traffic control centres, at Swanwick in Hampshire and Prestwick in Ayrshire.
-NERL reported a profit before tax of £22.4m (2015: £172.7m).
+It is economically regulated by the Civil Aviation Authority (CAA) and operates under licence from the Secretary of State for Transport.
+NERL reported a profit before tax of £156.5m (2022: £5.1m loss).